 8. The transport by runoff into waters of the state of chemicals, cement and other building compounds and materials on the construction site during the construction period.
-However, projects that require the placement of these materials in waters of the state, such as constructing bridge footings or BMP installations, are not prohibited by this subdivision.
+However, projects that require the placement of these materials in waters of the http://docs.legis.wisconsin.gov/code/admin_code DEPARTMENT OF NATURAL RESOURCES state, such as constructing bridge footings or BMP installations, are not prohibited by this subdivision.